By the end of this section, you will be able to:

 THE FRENCH REVOLUTION

-The French Revolution, which began in 1789, further split American thinkers into different ideological camps, deepening the political divide between Federalists and their Democratic-Republican foes.
-At first, in 1789 and 1790, the revolution in France appeared to most in the United States as part of a new chapter in the rejection of corrupt monarchy, a trend inspired by the American Revolution.
+The French Revolution, which began in 1789 in part because of the debt crisis created as a result of funding the American Revolution, further split American thinkers into different ideological camps, deepening the political divide between Federalists and their Democratic-Republican foes.
+The Revolution, considered the first modern revolution, the revolution in France appeared to most in the United States as part of a new chapter in the rejection of corrupt monarchy, a trend inspired by the American Revolution.
 A constitutional monarchy replaced the absolute monarchy of Louis XVI in 1791, and in 1792, France was declared a republic.
 Republican liberty, the creed of the United States, seemed to be ushering in a new era in France.
 Indeed, the American Revolution served as an inspiration for French revolutionaries.

 The controversy in the United States intensified when France declared war on Great Britain and Holland in February 1793.
 France requested that the United States make a large repayment of the money it had borrowed from France to fund the Revolutionary War.
 However, Great Britain would judge any aid given to France as a hostile act.
 Washington declared the United States neutral in 1793, but Democratic-Republican groups denounced neutrality and declared their support of the French republicans.
 The Federalists used the violence of the French revolutionaries as a reason to attack Democratic-Republicanism in the United States, arguing that Jefferson and Madison would lead the country down a similarly disastrous path.